eazel7/of-course-i-still-log-you/README.md

 ## Missing features

+- To configure colors in settings
 - To test regular expressions
 - To extract named information from a line (capture groups?)
 - To make it easy to import/export rulesets or profiles and share them somehow
 - To export the extracted information (like the captured groups) in a machine format (JSON)

 ## Release Notes

+#### 0.0.15

+- Updated dependencies
+- Some more hard-coded colors

+> hi Carlos, Keller & Victoria!

 ### 0.0.14